BABY BORN WITH VIRTUALLY NO JAW UNDERGOES UNIQUE SURGERY TO HELP BONE GROW

 Before Don leaves the hospital, he will have to learn how to eat through his mouth, something he has been unable to do since birth.
 The device will stay in place for two months after that to give the bone time to harden.

-“Once the bone is hard and solid, then we take him back to the [operating room] to remove the device,” Obaid said.
+“Once the bone is hard and solid, then we take him back to the [office-based surgical facility] to remove the device,” Obaid said.

 After a year, it will be difficult to see the tiny scar under his jaw.